Causal Mediation in Natural Experiments: Solving Identification via the Mediator MTE

-Assumption \ref{cf:instrument} is requiring at least one control variable guides selection-into-$D_i$ --- an IV.
+Assumption \ref{mte:instrument} is requiring at least one control variable guides selection-into-$D_i$ --- an IV.
 It assumes an instrument exists, which satisfies an exclusion restriction (i.e., not impacting mediator gains $\mu_1-\mu_0$), and has a non-zero influence on the mediator (i.e., strong IV first-stage).
 The exclusion restriction is untestable, and must be guided by domain-specific knowledge; IV first-stage strength is testable, and must be justified with data by methods common in the IV literature.

-This assumption identifies the mediator propensity score separately from the direct and indirect effects, avoiding indeterminacy in the second-stage outcome equation.
-While not technically required for identification, it avoids relying entirely on an assumed distribution for unobserved error terms (and bias from inevitably breaking this assumption).
 The most compelling example of a mediator IV is using data on the cost of mediator take-up as a first-stage IV, if it varies between individuals for unrelated reasons and is strong in explaining mediator take-up.

+The ideal instrument $\vec X_i^{\text{IV}}$ for identification is continuous, and varies $\pi(z;\vec X_i)$ between 0 and 1 for every possible value of $z,\vec X_i^-$ (identification at infinity).
+This is sufficient, but stronger than necessary.
+The ADE and AIE do not require identifying the mediator MTE over every $p \in (0,1)$.
+They require the MTE-associated CFs only over the mediator-complier interval,

+Thus, the identifying requirement is not full-support identification of the mediator MTE, but identification of the relevant CFs over the support between the complier region between $\pi(0;\vec X_i)$ and $\pi(1;\vec X_i)$.

+With finite support, I instead impose a restricted-CF condition.
+Let $K$ denote the number of distinct values taken by the mediator propensity score $\pi(Z_i;\vec X_i)$ on the relevant support.
+The CFs $\lambda_0(.), \lambda_1(.)$ are assumed to lie in a $K-1$ dimensional class over this propensity-score support.
+After observed heterogeneity is absorbed by $\mu_d(z;\vec X_i)$, the remaining dependence between observed mediator take-up cost $U_i$ and outcome gains $U_{0,i},U_{1,i}$ is common across $\vec X_i$ and lied in a $K-1$ dimensional basis over the support of $\pi(Z_i;\vec X_i)$.
+Equivalently, the instrument identifies the CFs only up to the degrees of freedom supplied by relevant propensity-score support.
+For example, with only two relevant propensity-score values, this is a linear restriction on the CFs, corresponding to the restricted-MTE logic of \cite{brinch2017beyond}.
+This restricted support assumption is weaker than relying on identification at infinity, with testable implications --- described in \appendixref{appendix:mte-restricted}.